 There are contradictory reports on the influence of skin tone on the functionality of wearable photoplethysmography.
 Many PPG sensors utilize green light, which is highly absorbed by hemoglobin and epidermal melanin, which give the skin its tone.
-While some studies show significant error in heart rate estimation ^{9,10} associated with skin tone, others indicate that such error is limited3.
+While some studies show significant error in heart rate estimation (Preejith et al 2016, Hermand et al 2019) associated with skin tone, others indicate that such error is limited (Bent et al 2020).
 Furthermore, research on the influence of skin tone on the shape and features of the PPG waveform is ongoing and not definitive.
 This is a significant issue, and further studies are necessary to provide equitable access to care.

-Obesity changes the skin's optical properties and thickness, altering the PPG signature 11.
+Obesity changes the skin's optical properties and thickness, altering the PPG signature (Rodriguez et al 2022).
 Blood flow regulation, capillary density, and skin oxygenation are altered by an increase in Body Mass Index (BMI).
-Computational efforts ^{6,7} have shown a reduction of up to 60% in signal-to-noise ratio when obesity (BMI > 40) and darker skin tone (e.g., Type 6 Fitzpatrick scale) are combined, as well as PPG features such as the dicrotic notch and diastolic peak being less well defined.
+Computational efforts (Ajmal et al 2021, Boonya-Ananta et al 2021) have shown a reduction of up to 60% in signal-to-noise ratio when obesity (BMI > 40) and darker skin tone (e.g. Type 6 Fitzpatrick scale) are combined, as well as PPG features such as the dicrotic notch and diastolic peak being less well defined.